top of page

 • Present your research at a national meeting

-• Lead a complete, closed-loop audit, and present this, or submit for a prize
+• Lead a complete, closed-loop audit and present this.

 • Complete a higher research degree